 The Institute has earned a solid reputation grounded on independence, academic rigor, and creative learning methodologies.
 Governments, international organizations, and NGOs continue to entrust the Institute with building the capacity of their officials and staff through participation in quality courses informed by years of expertise.
-A growing number of donors committed to the promotion of International Law support the activities carried out by the Institute and its Department of International Refugee Law.
+A growing number of donors committed to promoting International Law support the activities carried out by the Institute and its Department of International Refugee Law.

-The Institute has adhered to the UN Global Compact in 2018 and has been fully committed to promoting and implementing its Principles ever since.
-Specifically, between 2019 and 2020, it has engaged in the following activities:
+The Institute has adhered to the UN Global Compact in 2018 and is fully committed to promoting and implementing its Principles.
+Specifically, between 2021 and 2022, it has engaged in the following activities:

-- It has promoted a human-rights based approach in the identification and protection of refugees, migrants, internally displaced persons, and stateless people (hereinafter "persons of concern") throughout its constant outreach to relevant stakeholders, such as government officials, members of the civil society, private businesses, the academia, journalists, and representatives of international governmental and non-governmental organizations. - It has designed, organized, and delivered 31 capacity-building courses in 5 different languages on the social, environmental, and economic human rights issues faced by persons of concern and their protection.
-These initiatives saw the participation of 1.020 relevant stakeholders who, throughout their work, could have a positive impact on the enjoyment of human rights by persons of concern.
-Hence, the Institute has sought to positively influence the attitude of key individuals involved in the protection of persons of concern while strengthening their skills and knowledge in the field of human rights and humanitarian protection. - It has provided a framework for dialogue and cooperation among the above-mentioned stakeholders throughout its educational and outreach activities in order to stimulate the sharing of best practices and a profound engagement of the international community in the support of persons of concern. - It has advocated with governments for national legislative reforms in the field of human rights and access to the international legal framework governing the protection of persons of concern. - It has firmly promoted gender equality both within its operations-by systematically ensuring a gender-balanced selection of participants and facilitators-and in its outreach to partners with specific mentions to female participation in calls for applications. - It has participated in the Academic Network on the Global Compact on Refugees (GCR) to contribute to its understanding and implementation and to receive inputs for sustainability actions by other stakeholders.
-Moreover, on the occasion of the 1st Global Refugee Forum, which took place in Geneva on 16 18 December 2019, the Institute committed itself to: i) develop courses in line with the objectives, principles, and areas in need of support of the Global Compact on Refugees, and provide scholarship opportunities to candidates from the Global South; ii) develop courses on refugee protection dedicated to government training institutions and the academia, supporting the latter in the realization of sound and sustainable teaching programs on displacement, pursuant to the Global Compact on Refugees.

-It has systematically upscaled its commitment to capacity building and cooperation in the field of protection of persons of concern with a plan to expand the number of its courses, to expand its outreach to more countries and relevant actors, and to increase the courses offered in a language other than English (Arabic, French, Spanish, Russian).
-Specifically, in line with its commitment to the UN Global Compact, the Institute is aiming at increasingly involving private sector actors in its training and peer-to-peer sharing of experiences.
-With the planned expansion of its institutional engagement capacity, the Institute will consolidate its outreach and cooperation with private law firms, which can positively contribute to the protection and advocacy of persons of concern.
+- It has promoted a human-rights-based approach in the identification and protection of refugees, migrants, internally displaced persons, and stateless people (hereinafter "persons of concern") throughout its constant outreach to relevant stakeholders, such as government officials, members of the civil society, private businesses, the academia, journalists, and representatives of international governmental and non-governmental organizations. - It has designed, organized, and delivered 60 capacity-building courses in 5 languages on the social, environmental, and economic human rights issues faced by persons of concern and their protection.
+These initiatives saw the participation of 2.622 relevant stakeholders who, throughout their work, could positively impact the enjoyment of human rights by persons of concern.
+Hence, the Institute has sought to positively influence the attitude of key individuals involved in protecting persons of concern while strengthening their skills and knowledge in human rights and humanitarian protection. - It has provided a framework for dialogue and cooperation among the above-mentioned stakeholders throughout its educational and outreach activities to stimulate the sharing of best practices and a profound international community engagement in support of persons of concern. - It has advocated with governments for national legislative reforms in human rights and access to the international legal framework governing the protection of persons of concern. - It has firmly promoted gender equality within its operations-by systematically ensuring a gender-balanced selection of participants and facilitators-and in its outreach to partners with specific mentions of female participation in calls for applications. - It has participated in the Academic Network on the Global Compact on Refugees (GCR) to contribute to implementation, by developing courses in line with the objectives, principles, and areas in need of support of the Global Compact on Refugees; providing scholarship opportunities to candidates from the Global South; developing courses on refugee protection dedicated to government training institutions and the academia; and supporting the latter in the realization of sound and sustainable teaching programs on displacement, according to the Global Compact on Refugees. - It has systematically upscaled its commitment to capacity building and cooperation in the field of protection of persons of concern, constantly expanding the number of its courses, its outreach to more countries and relevant actors, and increasing the courses offered in a language other than English (Arabic, French, Spanish, Russian).
+Specifically, in line with its commitment to the UN Global Compact, the Institute increasingly involves private sector actors in its training and peer-to-peer sharing of experiences.
+With the expansion of its institutional engagement capacity, the Institute has been consolidating its outreach and cooperation with private law firms, which positively contribute to protecting and advocating for persons of concern.